ENERO: Efficient Real-Time WAN Routing Optimization with Deep Reinforcement Learning: Conclusion

 \section{Conclusion}

 Efficient real-time TE is important for network operators and ISPs to ensure network reliability when external factors can disrupt the proper network functioning.
-We present Enero, a method that combines DRL with LS to solve TE problems in real-time.
+In this paper, we explored the use of DRL for solving TE problems.
+Specifically, we presented Enero, a method that combines DRL with LS to solve TE problems in real-time.
 The experimental results show that Enero is able to operate efficiently in real-world scenarios (e.g., dynamic traffic matrix, link failures).
 In addition, the results indicate that Enero can achieve close-to-optimal performance in less than 30 seconds for a set of arbitrary real-world network topologies.
 We expect our solution to inspire future work on applying DRL for solving network optimization problems.
+Enero's code will be publicly available.